 The Güell family’s former home houses the school Escola Baldiri Reixac today.
 Gaudí’s former home in which he lived from 1906 and 1925, has been a museum since 1963.
 Finally, the home of an architect friend is the only one still inhabited.

-When building the park between 1900 and 1914 on more than 17 hectares, Gaudí didn’t consider only environment friendliness.
+When building the park between 1900 and 1914 on more than 17 hectares, Gaudí didn’t consider only environmental friendliness.
 He also paid attention to cost-efficiency by adapting his plans to the hilly terrain.
 The organic shapes of the retaining walls and terraces allow them to blend in with the terrain and thus convey the impression of absolute naturalness.

 Smart spender Gaudí even got the required materials on the site.
 For many of his beautiful mosaics, he used waste from the nearby ceramic factories.
 In the end, construction was still very expensive since everything was individually handmade.